Raideeen/dotfiles/README.md

 ## How to customize

+### Edit files

+To leverage the powerful dotfiles management features of `chezmoi`, we have to use the `chezmoi add` and `chezmoi edit` command.
+I've created a function in my `.zshrc` called `cze` used as follow `cze /path/to/file` that modify first the file in `~/.local/chezmoi` and then we commit the changes using `cza` command.
+The `cza` command also run the ansible playbook `maintain.yml` which execute the roles `packages`, `plymouth` and `nas`.
+I'll add different execution with variables later.

 ### Zsh plugins

 You can add plugins to your zsh setup using [Antidode](https://getantidote.github.io/) by editing `~/.config/zsh/.zsh_plugins.txt` and adding either the Github URL repo or the name of plugin.
 You can add plugins from *oh-my-zsh* individually using this syntax `ohmyzsh/ohmyzsh path:plugins/NameOfThePlugin`.
 You can find the list all the plugins of `oh-my-zsh` [here](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins)